Naval Ave Bicycle & Pedestrian Enhancement

 Needs & Benefits

-After analysis and study, the City of Bremerton will use a Road diet to provide enhancements to the corridor.
+After analysis and study, the City of Bremerton will use a road diet to provide enhancements to the corridor.
 Road diets offer us a cost-effective way to reduce traffic collisions, make walking and cycling safer, stimulate economic activity, and encourage residents to use alternative modes of transportation instead of driving.
-The successful use of road diets across the state demonstrate the efficacy of this approach.
+The successful use of road diets across the state demonstrates the efficacy of this approach.
 This is a way to enhance the quality of life in our community with this tool.

 This design project will produce a 100% level Design (ready for construction) that will reconfigure the corridor for a road diet providing bike lanes, wider sidewalks, and removal of ADA barriers.
-Project includes: pavement resurfacing, bike lanes, boxes, and detection, wider sidewalks, signal timing and phasing, intersection treatments, curb bulbs, wayfinding signage, pavement markings, and modified storm drainage.
-Additional project work is a feasibility study of roundabouts at major intersections of Naval Ave.

-Fall 2020 – Design Complete
+1st Quarter 2020 - Begin Design

-City Match (REET)
+City Match (REET) = $32,600